Roadmap out of Lockdown

 In a given session (such as Crazy Climb) there may be more than 6.
 But you must stick to your booked group throughout your time in the centre.

-A big issue with the old way of doing things was that we never had any idea how many people would come on any given day.
+A big issue with the old way of doing things (before March 2020) was that we never had any idea how many people would come on any given day.
 This was not really an issue in the past as we rarely got to a stage where we hit our absolute capacity.
-But now each centre will have a max capacity much lower than what it used to be (we will start with around 80 people and see how it goes from there).
+But now each centre will have a max capacity (set by the government) much lower than what it used to be (around 100 climbers).

 It would be very annoying to turn up to the wall only to find that we are full and you have to wait outside in the rain for someone else to leave.

 So we have set up an online slot booking system.
 That way you can find the space that works for you.
-Turn up at that time and you will know that you have 2hrs to climb.
-Most slots will be for 2.5hrs but will include arrival, checking in, your session and leaving.
+Turn up at that time and you will know that you have 2.5hrs to climb.
+Most slots will be for 2.5hrs, with some 3hrs slots available, which will include arrival, checking in, your session and leaving.

 Members (monthly subscription or pre-paid) will be able to book a week in advance.